bbenligiray/greedy-face-features/README.md

 *Note: The original paper was implemented in by Caner Gacav in C++.
 I reproduced the results in python without referring to the original code.
-The original code used dlib for SVM, this one uses scikit-learn.*
+The original code used dlib for SVM, this one uses scikit-learn.
+The results seem to be about 2-4% higher than what we have reported in the paper, probably because of the difference in SVM parameters.*

 #### What is this?